Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, Mac, Linux

-There was a time when Valve dedicated a large chunk of its resources towards Team Fortress 2, a luxury that has since been afforded to Dota 2.
+There was a time when Valve dedicated a considerable chunk of its resources towards Team Fortress 2, a luxury that has since been afforded to Dota 2.

-However, that doesn’t mean TF2 is dead by any means, as it still receives occasional updates and character/weapon rebalancing from time to time.
+However, that doesn’t mean TF2 is dead by any means, as it still receives sporadic updates and character/weapon rebalancing from time to time.

 You’ll find many of its characters share similarities with Overwatch’s heroes to the point some will argue Blizzard took Valve’s blueprint and ran with it.

-However, Team Fortress 2’s strongest selling point would have to be its passionate community, which continues to churn out new maps, skins, and hats.
+However, Team Fortress 2’s strongest selling point would have to be its devoted community, which continues to churn out new maps, skins, and hats.

 Paladins